Tearsheet Buyers Guide: Banking as a Service (Part 1)

 - Tearsheet is publishing an in-depth series on everything you need to know about the industry and the players in it.

-This is the first article in a content series Tearsheet will publish on Banking as a Service.
 We’re starting by defining the industry and the various terms you’ll need to know to learn more.
 Later in the series, we’ll publish on the influential companies and technologies making an impact in banking as a service.

 One of the major themes we’ve been exploring is the evolving delivery of financial services.
 With the move towards open banking and APIs, finance is literally everywhere.
 You no longer need to go to a bank to conduct banking activities.
 Users can save money, move money and invest money through all kinds of other apps.
 Most modern debit cards, when paired with a cool app, offer much of the functionality of traditional banks.